dmpop/pellicola/README.md

 ##About Photocrumbs

 Photocrumbs is a simple single-file PHP app for publishing photos as a chronological stream.
+The app features expiration functionality.
+When enabled, it deletes photos that are older than a user-defined number of days.

 ##Features